saltysylvi/saltysylvi.github.io/source/bqn-stuff.md

 [https://saltysylvi.github.io/bqn-tacit-helper/](https://saltysylvi.github.io/bqn-tacit-helper/)

 This is a little web page I made to convert tacit BQN to block form.
-It is also an experiment in concision: the whole thing is just one html file with <300 sloc.
+It is also an experiment in concision: the whole thing is just one html file with around 300 sloc.
+Was it a good idea to write really dense js and cram everything into one file?
+Probably not.

 ## Blog